Forex Trading 101: Complete Beginner’s Guide to Mastering the Market

 This feature is best ignored since it’s impossible to trade successfully over time.

-Leverage: Leverage allows traders to control a larger position with less money.
+What is Leverage?
+Leverage allows traders to control a larger position with less money.

 For example, with 50:1 leverage, you can control $50,000 with just $1,000.